-My co-workers and I, plan to make presentations about our research for my colleagues and students of Agricultural University of Georgia and Ilia State University.
-We included results of the biospeleological investigations in the karst caves of Racha Region in recently published monograph: "Annotated List of Invertebrates of Georgian Karst Caves".
-In addition, we plan to prepare publications based on biospeleological and palynological investigations and publish them in peer-reviewed journals.
+My co-workers and I made and plan to make presentations about our research for my colleagues and students of Agricultural University of Georgia.
+I plan to have short presentation of the results of the project during course of biospeleology at the Bachelor's School of Ilia State University.

+Besides, we plan to prepare publications based on biospeleological investigations and publish them in peer-reviewed journals, such as Zootaxa and International Journal of Speleology.
 It will help us to share results of our investigation with the other colleagues.